Axel-Fo/Microrecif/readme.md

 ## Development notes

 Work was split by module across the three deliverables and coordinated via GitLab and VS Code.
-The hardest bug was a collision issue in `intersect()` caused by an incorrect condition when using an epsilon threshold — found using a debugger and fixed with a one-line condition change.
+The hardest bug was a collision issue in `intersect()` caused by an incorrect condition when using an epsilon threshold — found using a debugger and fixed.